Man arrested on suspicion of racism at Manchester derby - WHIZ News

-MANCHESTER, England (AP) — Police were questioning a man on suspicion of racism on Sunday after a fan was seen directing abuse at Manchester United players during Saturday’s Premier League game at Manchester City.
+MANCHESTER, England (AP) — Police on Sunday questioned a soccer fan who was arrested after being seen on camera at Manchester City’s stadium appearing to racially abuse Manchester United players by imitating a monkey.

-The incident happened during the second half of United’s 2-1 victory in the Manchester derby.
+During the second half of the Premier League’s Manchester derby, police said they were called to reports of a “supporter making alleged racist gestures and sounds towards players.”

-“Police were called to a report of a supporter making alleged racist gestures and sounds towards players during the Manchester City and Manchester United derby,” Greater Manchester Police said in a statement.
+United informed the referee and City officials that its players, Jesse Lingard and Fred, were being subjected to abuse at the Etihad Stadium where United won 2-1.

-The force added that a 41-year-old man was arrested on suspicion of a racially aggravated public order offense and he remains in custody for questioning.
+“We are providing support to our players who were impacted ,” United posted on Twitter on Sunday.
+“We will continue to combat and educate against racism and discrimination.”

-United players Fred and Jesse Lingard reported being subjected to racist abuse at the Etihad Stadium, including a fan performing an apparent monkey gesture.
+A 41-year-old man was arrested on suspicion of a racially aggravated public order offense, police said in a statement which did not name the suspect.
+He remains in custody for questioning.

 “Racism of any kind has no place in football or our society and I hope this arrest shows that we are taking this matter extremely seriously,” said superintendent Chris Hill of Greater Manchester Police.